Clumberton - Dog Breed Info, Temperament & Facts

 A Clumber Spaniel and Bedlington Terrier hybrid is known as a Clumberton.
 This breed is known for being affectionate, reliable, and intelligent.
 Despite being moderately active, they can maintain good health with moderate exercise.
 Clumbertons typically live for 11 to 13 years, weigh between 35 to 45 pounds, and stand around 16 to 18 inches tall.
 They come in various color combinations such as blue, liver, sandy, tan, or white, with the possibility of lemon or orange markings.
 In terms of appearance, they resemble lankier Clumber Spaniels.
 The exact origin of this hybrid breed is uncertain, but experts believe it to be relatively recent.
 Due to the breed still being in the stabilization process, Clumbertons are not currently recognized by the American Kennel Club as a purebred dog.

-Below, we look at Clumberton dog breed, its history, personality, pros and cons of owning an Clumberton, characteristics, and must-see facts.
-We will also examine how to care for this breed and much more.
+Ahead, we look at Clumberton dog breed, its history, personality, pros and cons of owning an Clumberton, characteristics, and must-know facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Clumbertons!

 Dog Breed Clumberton